Bloch functions, asymptotic variance, and geometric zero packing: Introduction

-(b) To better explain geometric zero packing, our exposition in Section \ref{sec-imprCS} begins with the planar case where the expression $\Psi_f(z):=(|f(z)|\e^{-|z|^2}-1)^2$ is the \emph{planar discrepancy function}.
-We believe that the equilateral triangular lattice has a good chance to be extremal for planar zero packing, and in Section \ref{sec-imprCS}, we explain how to evaluate the planar average of the corresponding $\Psi_f$ as an integral over a single rhombus (which is the union of two adjacent triangles).
+(b) To better explain geometric zero packing, we also explain the planar case where the expression $\Psi_f(z):=(|f(z)|\e^{-|z|^2}-1)^2$ is the \emph{planar discrepancy function}.
+We believe that the equilateral triangular lattice has a good chance to be extremal for planar zero packing, and we explain later how to evaluate the planar average of the corresponding $\Psi_f$ as an integral over a single rhombus (which is the union of two adjacent triangles).

 (c) The hyperbolic zero packing problem considered here belongs to a more extensive family of problems.
-Indeed, it is equally natural to consider, more generally, for positive $p$ and $q$, the hyperbolic $(p,q)$-discrepancy function $\Phi_{f}^{\langle p,q\rangle}(z)=((1-|z|^2)^q|f(z)|^p-1)^2$.
-The instance $p=q=2$ is related to the possible improvement in the application of the Cauchy-Schwarz inequality in \cite{HS} and \cite{HS2}. \end{rem}
+Indeed, it is equally natural to consider, more generally, for positive $\alpha$ and $\beta$, the hyperbolic $(\alpha,\beta)$-discrepancy function $\Phi_{f}^{\langle \alpha,\beta\rangle}(z)=((1-|z|^2)^\alpha|f(z)|^\beta-1)^2$.
+The instance $\alpha=\beta=2$ is related to the possible improvement in the application of the Cauchy-Schwarz inequality in \cite{HS} and \cite{HS2}. \end{rem}

 We now present the main result of this paper.